School Arts Team

 CREATE A SCHOOL ARTS PLAN

-Creating a specific plan for the arts at your school helps to ensure that you track the progress in realizing your vision and mission.
+Creating a specific plan for the arts at your school helps to ensure you track the progress in realizing your vision and mission.
 A school arts plan is created by the school arts team.
-It could include short-term, mid-range, and long-term goals, and it should be realistic and measurable, but malleable.
+It could include short-term, midrange, and long-term goals, and should be realistic and measurable, but also malleable.
 An inventory must be taken of teachers, parents, community members, and businesses to assess the depth and breadth of support for your vision and mission.
-This plan can be separate from or included in the school improvement plan.
+This plan can be separate from, or included in, the school improvement plan.

 The following statements were provided by the principal of one of our partnership schools: